Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

  * @notice Disables a global table root
  * @param globalTableRoot the global table root to disable
  * @dev Only callable by the pauser
- */
-function disableRoot(
-    bytes32 globalTableRoot
+ * @dev Cannot disable the GENERATOR_GLOBAL_TABLE_ROOT
+ * @dev Reverts for:
+ *      - OnlyPauser: caller is not the pauser
+ *      - InvalidRoot: globalTableRoot is already disabled or does not exist
+ *      - CannotDisableGeneratorRoot: attempting to disable the generator's global table root
+ * @dev Emits the following events:
+ *      - GlobalRootDisabled: When global table root is successfully disabled */ function disableRoot( bytes32 globalTableRoot